UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

     ```
 2. There are useful classes in `utbot-rd` to work with Rd and processes:
 	- `LifetimedProcess` binds a `Lifetime` instance to a process.
 If the process dies, the `Lifetime` instance
-	  terminates and vice versa.
+	  terminates, and vice versa.
 You can terminate the `Lifetime` instance manually — this will destroy the process.
-	- `ProcessWithRdServer` starts the Rd server and waits for connection.
+	- `ProcessWithRdServer` starts the Rd server and waits for the connection.
     - `ClientProtocolBuilder` — you can use it in a client process to correctly connect to `ProcessWithRdServer`.
 3. How `ProcessWithRdServer` communication works:
 	- Choose a free port.
-	- Create a client process, pass the port as an argument.
+	- Create a client process and pass the port as an argument.
 	- Both processes create protocols, bind the model and setup callbacks.
 	- A server process cannot send messages until the _child_ creates a protocol (otherwise, messages are lost), so
-	  the client process have to signal that it is ready.
+	  the client process has to signal that it is ready.
 	- The client process creates a special file in the `temp` directory, which is observed by a _parent_ process.
 	- When the parent process spots the file, it deletes this file and sends a special message to the client process
 	  confirming communication success.
 	- Only when the answer of the client process reaches the server, the processes are ready.
 4. How to write custom RPC commands:
-	- Add new `call` in a model, for example, in `EngineProcessModel`.
+	- Add a new `call` in a model, for example, in `EngineProcessModel`.
 	- Re-generate models: there are special Gradle tasks for this in the `utbot-rd/build.gradle` file.
 	- Add a callback for the new `call` in the corresponding start files, for example, in `EngineProcessMain.kt`.
 	- **Important**: do not add [`Rdgen`](https://mvnrepository.com/artifact/com.jetbrains.rd/rd-gen) as
-	  an implementation dependency — it breaks some JAR-files as it contains `kotlin-compiler-embeddable`.
+	  an implementation dependency — it breaks some JAR files as it contains `kotlin-compiler-embeddable`.
 5. Logging & debugging:
 	- [Interprocess logging](./contributing/InterProcessLogging.md)
     - [Interprocess debugging](./contributing/InterProcessDebugging.md)
-6. Custom protocol marshalling types: do not spend time on it until `UtModels` get simpler, e.g. compatible with
+6. Custom protocol marshaling types: do not spend time on it until `UtModels` get simpler, e.g. compatible with
    `kotlinx.serialization`.